Skip to content

 When you ingest a meeting transcript that contains URLs (e.g., someone shared a screen with a link visible, or said "check out example.com/demo"), those URLs are preserved in the extracted memories and tagged the same way.

-If you already tagged a memory as a link yourself, Coppermind leaves your tag alone -- auto-capture only fills in when there's no link tag yet.
+If you already tagged a memory as a link yourself, Armbrain leaves your tag alone -- auto-capture only fills in when there's no link tag yet.

-Saved links also benefit from the usual smart dedup: store the same link with very similar context twice and Coppermind updates the existing note instead of creating a duplicate.
+Saved links also benefit from the usual smart dedup: store the same link with very similar context twice and Armbrain updates the existing note instead of creating a duplicate.